dmayes403/timesheet_walkthrough/unit-07/pt2-reactive-form-use.md

 ## Acceptance Test

 Start the application using `ng serve`.
 Select a department and add an employee.
 You should see data start to populate in the UI.
+Also try entering an employee under different departments and see if you notice the `departmentId` on the employee object change.

 ![](img/json_data.png)